Which, That and Who

 The Quick AnswerUse which for things and who for people.
 Use that for things and, informally, for people.

 Sometimes, you need a comma before which and who.
 The rule is this: If the information added by the who or which clause is just additional information (i.e., it's not essential to identify another word in the sentence), then you should offset the clause with commas.

 Using Which, Who and ThatThis page is about the relative pronouns which, who, and that.
 They are used to link information (in the form of a phrase or a clause) to another word in the sentence.

 Who is used for people.
 Which is used for things, and that can be used for either.
 It is quite unfashionable to use that for people.
 (The consensus seems to be that using that for people is still acceptable in speech and informal writing, but you should avoid doing it in formal writing.)

-Commas with Which and WhoThe biggest issue for native English speakers is when to use a comma before which and who.
+Commas with Which and WhoThe biggest issue for native English speakers is knowing when to use a comma before which and who.
 Unfortunately, the ruling is not simple.
-It is covered in the following lessons:

 This infographic might make it easier to understand: